 • Individual Counseling

 • Career Exploration

 • Post-Secondary Education Planning

-In order to develop a strong counseling relationship a foundation based on trust must be formed between student and counselor.
-Mount Notre Dame’s counselors abide by the American Counseling Association’s guidelines on confidentiality and believe that the safety and well-being of all students is of the up-most importance.
+In order to develop a strong counseling relationship, a foundation based on trust must be formed between student and counselor.
+Mount Notre Dame’s counselors abide by the American School Counseling Association’s guidelines on confidentiality and believe that the safety and well-being of all students is of the utmost importance.
 Counselors will maintain the student’s request for confidentiality unless the counselor judges that the student is putting herself or someone else in grave danger or if there is suspected child abuse or neglect.

 If the student is experiencing significant emotional problems, the counselor with the health and wellness counselor will contact the parents to discuss options for an outside mental health professional.
 The Guidance Department keeps a list of various mental health professionals who specialize in working with adolescents.

 Mount Notre Dame offers guidance groups for students that focus on academic and socio-emotional development.

 • Freshman Guidance Groups – Freshman students meet with their counselor in a small-group setting three times a year to discuss building academic strength, knowing and applying learning styles, managing time and stress, setting goals, and building a four year plan.

 • Sophomore Guidance Groups – Sophomore students meet with their counselor in a small-group setting three times a year.
 Students engage in career exploration using Naviance Student, to evaluate their strengths, talents and interests.
 Students participate in a job shadow experience and begin researching college majors.
 Students also receive a detailed explanation of their standardized test results and guidance on how to prepare for the ACT and SAT.

 • Junior Guidance Groups – Junior students meet with their counselors in a small-group setting three times a year.
 Students actively research colleges and majors using Naviance Student, participate in college rep visits, prepare for standardized college admissions tests and plan for the college application process.